 La Liga is comprised of 30 teams and follows the customary double round-robin format.
 The season usually lasts from September to June of the following year.
 Each club plays every other club twice, once at home and once away from home.

 The team that gains the most points during the course of a season is considered the winner.
 If two teams are tied on points for the league title, then their head-to-head record is considered.
 The bottom three teams at the end of the season are relegated to the Spanish Segunda Division while three top teams from the second division are promoted to the first division.

-The top four teams in La Liga qualify for the UEFA Champions League, although the third and fourth placed teams have to go through the third qualifying rounds to make it through.
-The fifth and the sixth placed teams qualify for the first round of the UEFA Cup.
+The top four teams in La Liga qualify for the UEFA Champions League.
+The fifth and the sixth placed teams qualify for the first round of the Europa League.